 The Monarch Butterfly Biosphere Reserve protects key overwintering sites for the monarch butterfly.
-The millions of monarch butterflies that return to the property every year bend tree branches by their weight, fill the sky when they take flight and make a sound like light rain with the beating of their wings.
+The millions of monarch butterflies that return here every year bend tree branches by their weight, fill the sky when they take flight and make a sound like light rain with the beating of their wings.

 Monarch Butterfly Biosphere Reserve